-Only apply very cold objects, such as ice packs, to the skin after wrapping them in a towel or piece of cloth.
+A person should wrap a very cold object, such as an ice pack, in a towel or piece of cloth before applying it to the skin.
 Not wrapping a cold compress puts a person at risk of experiencing an ice burn or further skin irritation.

 Checking for other signs

-Report any of these signs to a doctor, as they could indicate an infection or a topical allergic reaction and require different treatment.
+Report any of these to a doctor, as they could indicate an infection or a topical allergic reaction and require different treatments.

-A person taking any medications should also check to see whether the drug can cause itching as a side effect.
+A person who is taking any medications should also check to see whether the drug can cause itching as a side effect.
 If so, they may want to discuss other options with their doctor.

 Keeping the skin healthy

-To keep the skin healthy, avoid very hot showers and soaps and other products that contain harsh chemicals or fragrances.
+To keep the skin healthy, avoid very hot showers and the use of soaps and other products that contain harsh chemicals or fragrances.